 Pancontinental Oil and Gas NL was incorporated in 1985 and listed on the Australian Securities Exchange in 1986.
-The Pancontinental group is comprised of the parent company along with four subsidiary companies.
-One of the subsidiary companies also holds its own subsidiary.
+The Pancontinental group is comprised of the parent company along with three subsidiary companies.

 Dynamics of the Business

 The company continues to look for new opportunities, in Africa and elsewhere compatible with its strengths.
 Whilst the company is committed to further developing existing projects, emerging opportunities are reviewed on a timely basis.